acohen1/GreggLimper/README.md

 | Decorator | `tools.register_tool` |
 | Runtime API | `tools.get_registered_tool_specs()` / `tools.get_tool_entry(name)` |
 | When adding | Return a `ToolResult` from `run`, add or update tests in `tests/tools/`, consider logging/timeout behaviour, and document new configuration knobs if needed (see `src/gregg_limper/tools/__init__.py`). |

+## Tuner Package

+Need a supervised dataset that mirrors Gregg Limper's prompt stack?
+The repo ships with a standalone tuner CLI under [`tuner/`](tuner/README.md).
+It collects Discord history (respecting whitelisted speakers and earliest cutoffs), injects synthetic `retrieve_context` calls, and exports JSONL records that match OpenAI's chat finetune schema.

+- Copy `tuner/config.sample.toml` to `tuner/config.toml` and fill in the `[dataset]`, `[models]`, and `[discord]` sections.
+Bot secrets stay in `.env`; the TOML captures run profiles (channels, allowed users, `max_messages`, `max_samples`, output paths, etc.).
+- Run `python -m tuner build-dataset` (or pass `--config path/to/config.toml`).
+CLI flags override any TOML value when you need to experiment with alternate slices.
+- Progress logs report per-channel hydration, LLM segment approvals, synthetic tool counts, and the final supervised sample tally so you can monitor long-running builds.

+See [tuner/README.md](tuner/README.md) for full configuration and schema details.

 ## Development Notes